Green Fuels, Green Skies (GFGS) Competition

 - Commercial potential: materially develop a strategy for commercialising the technology and the products from the project, demonstrating the potential for significant value to the UK.

 - Emissions reduction: demonstrate the potential for greenhouse gas reductions of a technology pathway vs a fossil fuel equivalent.

 - Project execution: bring together a team with the necessary expertise and experience to deliver the project according to its objectives.

 Please download competition documents using the links below.

-Updated July 2021 - Green Fuels, Green Skies (GFGS) competition: shortlisted proposals
+Updated December 2021 – Green Fuels, Green Skies (GFGS) competition: winning projects

-Eight industry-led projects have been shortlisted to receive a share of the £15 million Green Fuels, Green Skies (GFGS) competition funding for the development of sustainable aviation fuels (SAF) production plants in the UK.
+In July 2021, eight industry-led projects were shortlisted to receive a share of £15 million in the Green Fuels, Green Skies (GFGS) competition for the development of sustainable aviation fuels (SAF) production plants in the UK.

-• carbon dioxide captured from the atmosphere with hydrogen from water;
+- combining carbon dioxide captured from the atmosphere with hydrogen from water

-All selected projects have a clear potential to produce SAF capable of reducing emissions by more than 70% on a lifecycle basis, when used in place of a conventional fossil jet fuel.
+All selected projects have a clear potential to produce SAF capable of reducing emissions by more than 70% on a lifecycle basis when used in place of conventional fossil jet fuel.